microsoft/TE-CCL/teccl/examples/README.md

 Notice that we use the solver time data from our experiments to reproduce the figures, because solver time varies a lot due to physical capacities of different machines.

+### Provided Output
+We ran TE-CCL and provided its output in `experiments/output_provided`, which should have the same content in `experiments/output` after completing all experiments.

 ## Additional Notes
 ### TACCL [1]
 We ran TACCL and provided the results in `individual_tables`.
 To run TACCL users should refer to the [TACCL repo](https://github.com/microsoft/taccl).